juntao/arenztopia/content/news/Issue 19.md

 ## Sports
 by Sam-Louis Alrocaet

 On Sunday the Arenztopian National Hockey team will go up against the Canadian national team.
 The winner will go up against the Swedish national team.
-Weather has started getting lightly warmer, so the first Soccer game of the season will take place on January 25th.
+Weather has started getting slightly warmer, so a special celebrity soccer game will take place on January 25th.

 ## Weather
 by Mezoir Logan

-A tropical storm named Vonso, has started moving towards Arenztopia. meteorologist believe the worst of the storm will be in Arenztopia on friday.
-Vonso will be gone by Sunday.
-Weather is getting warmer with morning temperature on Monday being 70 F.
+A tropical storm named Vonso has started moving towards Arenztopia from the east.
+Meteorologist believe the worst of the storm will be in Arenztopia on Friday next week.
+Tropical Storm Vonso will probably be gone by 2021.
+Weather is getting warmer with morning temperature on Monday being 21 F.

+## Coronavirus Report
+by Owen Miyazoi

+## The Political Politician
+by Tony Yuan

 ## Poetry
 by Lorenzo Avila

+Ode to Diego Nahum

 Diego
 gone